SmollChungus/PersonalProject_1/readme.md

-Simple Pomodoro inside the terminal, made with Python and curses.
+Simple Pomodoro app inside the terminal, made with Python and curses.

 Make sure the following modules are installed and up to date: